Scorched Earth Operation: "Fantasies" and "Lies"

 When a UN delegation arrived in Jakarta on 8 September, they were told by Indonesian President Habibie that reports of bloodshed in East Timor were "fantasies" and "lies."
 General Wiranto of the Indonesian military insisted that his soldiers had the situation under control, and later expressed his sentiments and passion for East Timor by singing the 1975 hit song "Feelings" at an event for military wives.

 Attacks on education

 The education system was a major target for destruction.
 The first buildings to be razed were resistance centers, including the CNRT offices and student centers.
 Then the schools, colleges, and the university were destroyed.
 95% of school buildings in East Timor were destroyed.
-The Indonesian University, UNTIM (now National University of East Timor) and Polytechnic buildings in Dili and in Hera, as well as the Nurses Institute, were looted, smashed, and burnt with little surviving the onslaught.
+The Universitas Timor Timur and Dili Polytechnic buildings in Dili and in Hera, respectively, as well as the nursing school, were looted, smashed, and burnt with little surviving the onslaught.

-University students fanned across the country before the referendum in 1999 to work for the independence vote, many were killed in the violence that followed.
+University students fanned across the country before the referendum in 1999 to work for the independence vote and many were killed in the violence that followed.
 After the destruction, students again went to regional areas to teach classes in burnt-out buildings to keep the children learning, and the schools open.
 They also organized classes for tertiary students when no other education facilities were operational.